dadigavasavipriya/ResourceHub/Web Development/README.md

       <tr>
         <td><a href="https://youtube.com/playlist?list=PLu0W_9lII9agiCUZYRsvtGTXdxkzPyItg&si=DBzaBOOQGmm9MT8r">Front end technology HTML,CSS and JavaScript</a></td>
         <td>
         For front-end development, HTML, CSS, and JavaScript are commonly used.
-These technologies handle the presentation layer of web applications, including the layout, design, and interactivity that users interact with in their web browsers.This playlist helps to start your learning journey of fron end development.
+These technologies handle the presentation layer of web applications, including the layout, design, and interactivity that users interact with in their web browsers.This playlist helps to start your learning journey of front end development.
         </td>
       </tr>
       <tr>
         <td><a href="https://soshace.com/development-with-lamp-stack-illustrated-address-book-project/">Example project in LAMP stack</a></td>
         <td>
-        Here is project to refer.This is blog on Development With LAMP Stack Illustrated Address Book Project
+        Here is project to refer.This is blog on development with LAMP Stack illustrating Address Book Project
         </td>
   </table>

 <h4>Creating Web Apps with MEAN Stack</h4>

 >MEAN is a technology stack used for building full-stack applications.
-It's a combination of the following technologies.MongoDB — a document database
+It's a combination of the following technologies MongoDB — a document database
 , Express — a Node.js framework for building APIs , Angular — a front-end application framework , Node.js — a server-side JavaScript runtime environment.

 <table width="100%">